lewi0332/Data-Pipeline-Capstone-Project/README.md

 |fol_avg| float	|  3567.2   |
 |eng_avg*| float	|  255.2  |

-*This represents the average daily interations on posts, likes plus comments.
+*This represents the average daily interactions (likes plus comments) on posts.
 Which is easily converted to the rate of engagement with the follower counts included.

 **social_system_dag**